LauYeeYu/Train-Ticket-System/docs/docs_bpt.md

     Head_ ReadHead_(Ptr position);

     /**
-     * Allocate a space at the end of the file.
+     * Allocate a space of 4KiB at the end of the file.
      */
     Ptr New_(long size);